1jamesthompson1/TAIC-report-summary/README.md

 ## Setting up your environment

 This will help anyone setup and use this repo from scratch.
+This is a guide for Windows only (Tested on 11 but may work on 10).
+It is so that a complete lay person can get started and see this project working.

+If you konw what you are doing you can skip to [Setting up project](#setting-up-project)

 All of this will be done from powershell so you can open it by pressing the windows key and typing "powershell" then clicking on Windows Powershell.

 **This is all assumed to be done on Windows**